Estimated reading time: 5 minutes

 Are you considering a career as an electrician?

-It’s an in-demand career option with a well above average projected growth at 10% between 2018 and 2028.
-According to the BLS, the median pay is $55,190 per year, making it a good-paying career option.
+As of March 2020, according to the BLS, it’s an in-demand career option with a well above average projected growth of 10% between 2018 and 2028.
+Still, according to the BLS, as of March 2020, the median pay is $55,190 per year, making it a good-paying career option.

 Becoming an electrical trainee is the first step to becoming an electrician.
 But you’ll need other skills and traits to succeed in the industry beyond your electrician training.